openhab/openhab-addons/bundles/org.openhab.binding.boschshc/README.md

 ### User-defined States

-The User-defined states enable automations to be better adapted to specific needs and everyday situations.
+User-defined states enable automations to be better adapted to specific needs and everyday situations.
 Individual states can be activated/deactivated and can be used as triggers, conditions and actions in automations.

 **Thing Type ID**: `user-defined-state`